WillBishop12/DSInt/README.md

 # DSInt

-Files from Springboard Data Science Intensive, 2016-17 Capstone project: Predicting flight delays
+Code from the Springboard Data Science Intensive, which I completed in 2016-17.
+This online course included:

+- Exercises in inferential statistics and data exploration
+- Working with JSON and XML data in Python
+- Mini-projects in linear and logistic regression, Naive Bayes, PCA, and k-means clustering
+- A capstone project in which I built linear and logistic regression models of flight delay based on timing, location, and airline